What is Palm Sunday?

 All who desire to be a part of the Palm Sunday Procession are welcome to gather at 8:30 and 11:00 am under the portico outside the sanctuary door, where you will receive a palm branch.
 Those who aren't a part of the Children's or Chancel choirs will join the procession following one of the pastors after the choir's entry.
 All worship participants are encouraged to be a part of the Palm Sunday Processional by waving their palms during the processional hymn.

 We want to prepare you for a different pattern in the regarding options for your children depending on their age.
-You will notice in the draft bulletin; the Children's Message appears earlier in the service.
+The Children's Message appears earlier in the service.
 You will also note there are a good bit of heavy readings and solemn music to follow the Children's Message for the remainder of the service.

 Worship Bags are available in the Narthex.
 The bags contain visuals that go along with some of the scripture content.
 We even suggest reading the scripture as a family ahead of time or sharing with them the tone they can expect will help prepare everyone to experience this service.
 Your family may also need help processing what they heard and felt following the service.
 I'm grateful to Anna Shuford for choosing appropriate books in the Fellowship Hall you can check out regarding the Easter Story.
 She also created content on the webpage for Holy Week, Maundy Thursday and Good Friday.